 **Broker managers must have a minimum of 5 years of management experience and manage a minimum of 10 agents.

 All applicants must hold a current Real Estate License.

-Applicants must submit a portfolio that substantiates specific levels of volume achieved in land sales or in providing real estate services related to land.
+Applicants must submit a portfolio, either in hard copy or online format, that substantiates specific levels of volume achieved in land sales or in providing real estate services related to land.
 The value of the land must account for at least 51% of the total sale of the transaction in order for the transaction to be eligible.
 Applicants may submit no more than one extra deal beyond those required.
 The applicant must identify this addition as the “extra deal.”